maverickspectacle/database/pages/race.md

 The normality of ingroup bias can help to explain why high in-group bias is positively related to self-esteem<ref>https://journals.sagepub.com/doi/10.1207/S15327957PSPR0402_04</ref>, and that across racial groups a sense of ethnic identity is positively associated with well-being<ref>https://journals.sagepub.com/doi/abs/10.1177/0272431699019003001</ref><ref>https://journals.sagepub.com/doi/10.1177/0272431600020001003</ref><ref>https://sci-hub.se/https://doi.org/10.1007/s10902-016-9735-z</ref>.
 Interactions between those of other racial groups is more psychologically difficult for a lot of people, which is why interracial interactions have been found to impair executive functioning<ref>https://groups.psych.northwestern.edu/spcl/documents/depletion_JPSP05.pdf</ref>.

-This ingroup bias is likely relatively malleable, but it exists in every racial group.
+This ingroup bias is likely relatively malleable.
+For example research suggests that exposure to other races decreases racial prejudice and increases liking for strangers of that race<ref>https://pubmed.ncbi.nlm.nih.gov/16737372/</ref><ref>https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2705986/</ref>, pointing to an environmental influence on ingroup preference.
+Still, an ingroup preference exists in every racial group.
 The only group which doesn't have this is white liberals, who have a negative ingroup bias (in other words, an outgroup preference)<ref>https://www.tabletmag.com/sections/news/articles/americas-white-saviors</ref>.
 But the fact that white people have the lowest level of ingroup bias amongst every racial group might help to explain why white people tend to have lower levels of self-esteem<ref>https://pubmed.ncbi.nlm.nih.gov/12002695/</ref>, as well as worse mental health and higher suicide rates compared to at least most other racial groups<ref>https://www.psychiatry.org/File%20Library/Psychiatrists/Cultural-Competency/Mental-Health-Disparities/Mental-Health-Facts-for-Diverse-Populations.pdf</ref><ref>https://jamanetwork.com/journals/jamanetworkopen/fullarticle/2780380</ref><ref>https://yaleglobalhealthreview.com/2017/05/14/white-male-suicide-the-exception-to-privelege/</ref>.
 This furthermore might be one factor behind why mixed race people are the most likely of any racial group to report having a mental illness<ref>https://www.psychiatry.org/File%20Library/Psychiatrists/Cultural-Competency/Mental-Health-Disparities/Mental-Health-Facts-for-Diverse-Populations.pdf</ref>, as mixed race people tend not have a coherent or strong racial identity.

 In many areas within today's cultural climate there is a large push to suppress a natural ingroup bias.
 The notion of racism, which will be discussed later, has had its definition infinitely expanded to include an ever larger set of behaviors, including having some degree of ingroup preference (at least when it's whites having the ingroup preference).
 But experimental psychological research suggests that ingroup favoritism is not necessarily linked with outgroup hostility.
 Furthermore, ethnocentrism and xenophobia appear to be uncorrelated with one another<ref>https://www.journals.uchicago.edu/doi/abs/10.1086/323821?journalCode=ca&</ref>.